tgrecojr/agentrunner/docs/02-requirements.md

 1.1.
 WHEN the system starts, THE **AgentOrchestrator** SHALL load agent configurations from the **ConfigurationService** and register all agents with their metadata (id, type, capabilities, execution_mode) in the agent registry.

 1.2.
-WHEN an agent is registered, THE **AgentOrchestrator** SHALL validate that the agent configuration includes required fields (name, type, execution_mode, llm_provider) and reject invalid configurations with descriptive error messages.
+WHEN an agent is registered, THE **AgentOrchestrator** SHALL validate that the agent configuration includes required fields (name, type, execution_mode, llm_config) and reject invalid configurations with descriptive error messages.

 1.3.
 WHEN an agent initialization fails, THE **AgentOrchestrator** SHALL log the failure to stdout with error details (including trace_id) and mark the agent as unavailable in the registry.